May 2, 2014

 By Cindy W.

 Ecumenical Advocacy Days (EAD) is an annual weekend gathering held in Washington, D.C. that connects faith to public policy.
 The Sisters of Mercy are among dozens of co-sponsors.
 This year’s focus was on the culture of violence and our Christian call to peace-making.
-Here, Lori reflects on her experience and how it translated to classroom learning for her students.
+Here, Cindy W. reflects as an EAD participant and advocate on Capitol Hill.